 Malawi is dotted with rolling plateaus, the most famous and largest of which is the Nyika Plateau, found in the far north of Malawi.
 The Nyika National Park, at an altitude of around 2,500m, is a beautiful vista of rolling hills, dotted with over 250 species of orchid, many other wild flowers and punctuated with vast granite outcrops, small streams and waterfalls.

 The plateau is also known for its pine plantations – vast swathes of bottle-green, towering trees, their rich scent drifting downwards in the early evening.
 The game here is easily visible – herds of zebra, eland, reedbuck and roan, with occasional (but becoming more frequent) sightings of leopard, spotted hyena and the elusive several.
 Last time we stayed we found a juvenile leopard hidden in a gully, surrounded by yellow flowers and clearly waiting for his mother to return from her hunting trip.

-The birding is superb here as well with many owls making their home in the pine forests, and notable species such as the Bar-tailed Trogon, Malawi Batis, and the colorful (and noisy!)
+The birding is superb here as well with many owls making their home in the pine forests, and notable species such as the Bar-tailed Trogon, Malawi Batis, and the colourful (and noisy!)
 Schalow's Turaco.